 Do you need help with past due debts?
 Local resources may be available:

-- Local social service providers who may help with utility payments include:
+- Local social service providers may help with utility payments.

 Good Landlord Reference